decretist/Dissertation/Chapter0/chapter0.md

 Europe at Yale, and once at CUA, I took Ken's classes on canon and Roman law, and (twice) his sources seminar.
-From 2010 through 2012, then, I thoroughly immersed myself in the scholarly debates surrounding Gratian and the *Decretum*.
-Pennington and his students Melodie Harris Eichbauer and Atria A. Larson argued that the Sankt Gallen 673 (Sg) manuscript represented, at however many removes, an earlier version of the *Decretum* than Winroth's first recension; that a
+From 2010 through 2012, then, I thoroughly immersed myself in the scholarly debates surrounding Gratian and the *Decretum* **with considerable intellectual interest but also a certain level of personal discomfort at being unable to reconcile the contradictory positions staked out by Pennington and Winroth.**

+Pennington and his students Melodie
+Harris Eichbauer and Atria A. Larson argued that the Sankt Gallen 673 (Sg) manuscript represented, at however many removes, an earlier version of the *Decretum* than Winroth's first recension; that a